 What is Virtual Marketing?

 Virtual marketing is a form of digital marketing that uses digital channels to promote products or services.
 It involves using online platforms such as search engines, social media, and email to reach a wider audience.
-Virtual marketing can be used for a variety of purposes, including lead generation, brand awareness, and customer retention.
+Virtual marketing can be used for a variety of purposes, including brand awareness, customer retention, and a lead finder tool.

 Types of Virtual Marketing